 Alia Ettienne is a performer, writer and facilitator who was born and raised in Toronto, Ontario.
 An advocate for mental health, specifically for Black people, her work often deals with themes of mental health and racism in society.
-Currently, she’s running her workshop series, Chill N Do Art, a weekly arts wellness space for Black and Indigenous women. as well as on her second show Xiety Complex.
-To sign up, email email@example.com.
+She just wrapped up the summer session of her workshop series, Chill N Do Art, a weekly arts wellness space for Black and Indigenous women and is currently raising funds to provide Creative Coping Kits for Black and Indigenous single mothers and their families.
+You can donate to the fundraiser here.

 I am a theatre performer and an all-around creative, that’s how I like to put it.
 I also do really cool costume stuff, the things I can do with a glue gun, you know?!